Stream Islamic Art Today

 UPF is proud to present its latest documentary film, Islamic Art: Mirror of the Invisible World.
 This new ninety-minute film takes audiences on an epic journey across nine countries and over 1,400 years of history.
 It explores themes such as the Word, Space, Ornament, Color and Water and presents the stories behind many great masterworks of Islamic Art and Architecture.
-Our site devoted to Islamic Art has additional information about the film.

 Islamic Art: Mirror of the Invisible World was broadcast nationally on PBS on Friday, July 6, 2012.